Silver Price: $28.23

 1. Mineral Reserves have been classified in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (“CIM”) Definition Standards on Mineral Resources and Mineral Reserves, whose definitions are incorporated by reference into NI 43-101.

-4. Silver-equivalent grade (Ag-Eq) is estimated considering metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the selling contract.
+5. AgEq is estimated considering metal price assumptions, metallurgical recovery for the corresponding mineral type/mineral process and the metal payable of the selling contract.

-1. The Ag-Eq grade formula used was:
+1. The AgEq grade formula used was:

-Ag-Eq Grade = Ag Grade + Au Grade * (Au Recovery * Au Payable * Au Price) / (Ag Recovery * Ag Payable * Ag Price).
+AgEq Grade = Ag Grade + Au Grade * (Au Recovery * Au Payable * Au Price) / (Ag Recovery * Ag Payable * Ag Price).

-2. Metal prices considered for Mineral Reserves estimates were $21.50/oz Ag and $1,750/oz Au for all sites.
+2. Metal prices considered for Mineral Reserve estimates were $22.5/oz Ag and $1,850/oz Au for all sites.

 3. Other key assumptions and parameters include: metallurgical recoveries; metal payable terms; direct mining costs, processing costs, indirect and G&A costs and sustaining costs.
-These parameters are different for each mine and mining method assumed and are presented in each mine section of the 2022 AIF.
+These parameters are different for each mine and mining method assumed and are presented in each mine section of the AIF.

-6. The cut-off grades, metallurgical recoveries, payable terms and modifying factors used to convert Mineral Reserves from Mineral Resources are different for all mines and are presented in each mine section in the 2022 AIF.
+7. The cut-off grades, metallurgical recoveries, payable terms and modifying factors used to convert Mineral Reserves from Mineral Resources are different for all mines and are presented in each mine section in the AIF.

-8. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces.
+9. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces.
 Metal prices and costs are expressed in USD.

-9. Numbers have been rounded as required by reporting guidelines.
+10. Numbers have been rounded as required by reporting guidelines.
 Totals may not sum due to rounding.

-10. The technical reports from which the above-mentioned information is derived are cited under the heading "Technical Reports for Material Properties" in the 2022 AIF.
+11. The technical reports from which the above-mentioned information is derived are cited under the heading "Technical Reports for Material Properties" in the AIF.

 Measured and Indicated Mineral Resource Estimates for the Material Properties, with Effective dates of December 31, 2022 for San Dimas, Santa Elena, and La Encantad Mines, and March 31, 2023 for the Jerritt Canyon Mine

-2. The Mineral Resource estimates provided above have an effective date of December 31, 2022, for the material Properties San Dimas, Santa Elena, and La Encantada, March 31, 2023 for the material property Jerritt Canyon.
-The estimates were prepared by FMS Internal QPs, who have the appropriate relevant qualifications, and experience in geology and resource estimation.
-The information provided was compiled by David Rowe, CPG, Internal QP for First Majestic, and reviewed by Gonzalo Mercado, P.Geo.
-Internal QP for First Majestic.
+2. The Mineral Resource estimates provided above have an effective date of December 31, 2023, except for the Santa Elena Leach pad estimate, which has an effective date of March 11, 2024.
+The Mineral Resource estimates were prepared by the Company’s Internal QPs, who have the appropriate relevant qualifications, and experience in geology and resource estimation.

-4. Metal prices considered for Mineral Resources estimates were $23.00/oz Ag, $1,900/oz Au.
+5. Metal prices considered for Mineral Resource estimates were $24.5/oz Ag and $2,000/oz Au.

 8. Tonnage is expressed in thousands of tonnes; metal content is expressed in thousands of ounces.
 Totals may not add up due to rounding.

-9. The technical reports from which the above-mentioned information for the San Dimas, Santa Elena, and La Encantada material properties is derived are cited under the heading "Current Technical Reports for Material Properties" of the AIF, and in the current NI 43-101 Technical Report for Jerritt Canyon.
+9. The technical reports from which the above-mentioned information for the material properties is derived are cited under the heading "Technical Reports for Material Properties" in the AIF.

-Measured and Indicated Mineral Resource Estimates for the Non-Material Properties, with Effective dates of December 31, 2020
+Measured and Indicated Mineral Resource Estimates for the Non-Material Properties, with Effective dates of December 31, 2020.

 Measured and Indicated Mineral Resource Estimates for the Non-material Properties, with an Effective Day of December 31, 2020

-Inferred Mineral Resource Estimates for the Non-Material Properties, with Effective dates of December 31, 2020
+Inferred Mineral Resource Estimates for the Non-Material Properties, with Effective dates of December 31, 2020.

 Inferred Mineral Resource Estimates for the Non-material Properties, with an Effective Day of December 31, 2020